capnmidnight/small-town/README.md

 ==================
 To run the game, use the command line in the project directory and run the command `node server`.
 This will start the server and wait for connections to be made from a browser.
 Use your favorite internet browser and connect to http://localhost:8080.
 This should display the green client page and you should be able to play the game.

+I like to use Firefox, but don't limit yourself to only using one browser.
+The game should work on all browsers, so feel free to use whatever you want.
+The goal is to have this work on mobile devices, too.

 There is an optional command-line switch that can be used to run a "cover all" test on the game.
 On your command line, type `node server --test`.
 This will create a testUser that starts at the very beginning of the game and execute in sequence the commands listed in `script.txt`.
 The server will run through the commands and print out a lot of text to demonstrate the results of each.
 Since there is so much, you might instead want to use `node server --test > log.txt`.
 This will write all of the output to a file called `log.txt` that you can then open and read in a text editor.

 Playing the game